 Take a lesson from the GROOVE girls this holiday season!
-Instead of baking sugary and high fat snacks or deserts make edible fruit creations.
+Instead of baking sugary and high fat snacks or desserts make edible fruit creations.
 Too much sugar and fat in our diet can make the pounds add up and cause many health problems in the long run.
 Instead of baking and decorating cookies or cupcakes, get fun and creative with fruit!
 Unlike cupcakes, fruit is one of the five essential food groups on the USDA’s MyPlate.
 Fruit has healthy sugars, and much needed vitamins, minerals, and fiber.
 It’s also yummy and has vibrant colors that inspire artistic expression.
-GROOVE girls at MSM and NYSCI swapped out traditional sugary desserts with fruit sticks (shown here), fruit smoothies, and fruit yogurt parfaits.
+GROOVE girls at the Patricia and Phillip Frost Museum of Science and the New York Hall of Science swapped out traditional sugary desserts with fruit sticks (shown here), fruit smoothies, and fruit yogurt parfaits.

-The picture on the top left features girls in the MSM summer program.
-The picture on the bottom left features girls in the NYSCI summer program.
+The picture on the top left features girls in the Patricia and Phillip Frost Museum of Science summer program.
+The picture on the bottom left features girls in the New York Hall of Science summer program.
 The picture to the right depicts girls from both sites represented by their avatars as they build their trucks and menus.

 Body image is an important factor for a girl’s health.
 Girls are exposed to many messages about weight from peers and the media that are not ideal for having a healthy, active and happy life.
-GROOVE girls learn how weight is not the only factor that determines health status.
+GROOVE girls learn that weight is not the only factor that determines health status.
 A good health indicator is Body Mass Index (BMI).
 For middle school girls of a given weight, body mass index varies depending on age and height.